boixcomu/boixcomu.github.io/_posts/design/2022-11-20-Hello-World.md

 author: eduard
 show_meta: true
 ---
-Keeping with the feeling of always arriving late to the party I decided to start my personal blog.
-I always felt inspired by other people sharings when developping my projects and its time to break my technical shyness and share what I'm doing.
+I've always found other people blog's fascinating and interesting.
+On one side, engineering blogs inspired me on developping personal projects and helped me to overcome similar dificulties as the ones related.
+On the other side, personal blogs have some early internet feel that now, while I'm rethinking my internet presence, have some appeal to me.
+But more important, i feel i need a space to document some technical projects to remember how to do them :P

 I still don't know which will be the structure of the site, or if there will be.
-At least i hope it helps me to remember what i've been doing.
+I have some ideas, but few time to implement them in short notice.
+For starting i'd like to iclude multi-language in here.

+To create the site I adapted the [Feeling Responsible][1] theme and by now not all the links are changed.
+So be nice with me, the site is still in alpha version.
+I expect to work on it soon.

+See you in the next post
+Here you have the expected hello world

 ~~~~cpp
 #include <iostream>